bgriffen/oldwebsite/_posts/2014-12-22-making-spotify-playlists-in-python-based-on-upcoming-local-bands.md

 Using this list I created a Spotify playlist containing the top few tracks (as judged by Spotify) of each of the bands about to have a show.
 I now run this once a month and sync it to my phone.
 If there is any new music which catches my ear and if I'm sufficiently interested, I'll go ahead and buy a ticket.

 My only point of reference was [this nice post](https://mborgerson.com/creating-a-playlist-in-spotify-using-python/) outlining the frame work by Matt Borgerson.
-His [original code](https://github.com/mborgerson/spotify-playlist-from-csv) convereted a csv file into a playlist - which is a great tool if you already know what bands *and* tracks you want to listen to.
+His [original code](https://github.com/mborgerson/spotify-playlist-from-csv) converted a csv file into a playlist - which is a great tool if you already know what bands *and* tracks you want to listen to.
 I had to design something slightly different.

 # The Code